mobahug/Netflix_Clone_42/README.md

   - Visit other user's profile page
   - Movie description and additional details
   - Based on the movie, a recommendation list of movies
-  - After clicking the play button, add the movie to the user's watchlist and marked as watched on the browsing page
+  - After clicking the play button, the movie is added to the user's watchlist and marked as watched on the browsing page

   <div>
     <img height="320em"  src="https://user-images.githubusercontent.com/83179142/202673859-8fda9939-d2fc-4f68-a8b9-3a1687e7139d.gif" alt="gif"/>